How to Create a Killer Social Media Content Strategy for 2020

 Now that you’ve collected all this information, it’s time to draw up a social media content plan.

-Some ideas that you can incorporate into your social media content calendar:
+Here are 8 ideas that you can incorporate into your content social media calendar:

 - Seasonal holidays – there’s a holiday on every day of the calendar year.
 Obviously there are the big ones like Christmas and Valentine’s Day, but there are also fun niche ones like National Spaghetti Day (January 4th).
 To find today’s unique and engagement-boosting holidays, visit a site like Days of The Year or Time and Date.
 Find the days relevant to your brand and create content for them.